liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 ![EE Only Feature]
 ### Exporting and Importing Site Templates and Page Templates

-In order to export a Site which is using Site or Page Templates to a different environment (trough a LAR file or remote publication), the Templates have to be exported and imported manually in advance, otherwise, the Site will not be imported.
+If you want to export a site that uses site or page Templates to a different environment (trough a LAR file or remote publication), the Templates must be exported and imported manually in advance, or the import will fail.

-In order to export a Site using a Site Template, the process would be the following:
+To export a Site using a Site Template, use the following process:
-1. Go to the Site Templates administration, click on Manage Pages in the Site Template that your site is using
+1. Go to Control Panel &rarr; Site Templates and click Actions &rarr; Manage Pages for the Site Template that your site is using.
-2. Click on Export Pages to obtain a LAR file with the content of the Site Template
+2. Click *Export* to obtain a LAR file with the content of the Site Template.
+Be sure to choose the applications and data you want exported.
-3. In your target environment, go to the Site Templates administration and create a new Site Template.
+3. In your target environment, go to Control Panel &rarr; Site Templates, and create a new Site Template.
-4. Click on Manage Pages of that Site Template and then click on Import Pages.
+4. Click Actions &rarr; Manage Pages for that Site Template and then click *Import*.
-5. Upload the LAR file containing the content of your Site Template
+5. Upload the LAR file containing your site template's content.

-6. Now the Site can be exported and imported normally to this new environment.
+Now the site can be exported and imported normally to this new environment.

-For the Page Templates the process is quite similar to the previous one:
+For page templates, the process very similar:
-1. Go to the Page Templates administration
+1. Go to Control Panel &rarr; Page Templates.
-2. Next to the page template you would like to export click on the Actions button and select the Export action.
-This will produce a LAR file what can you later import
+2. Next to the page template you would like to export, click Actions &rarr; Export.
+This produces a LAR file that can you later import.
-3. On the target environment, go to the Page Templates administration and create a new Page Template
+3. On the target environment, go to Control Panel &rarr; Page Templates, and create a new Page Template
-4. Click on the Actions button next to the newly created template and select the Import action
+4. Next to the new template, click Actions &rarr; Import.
-5. Upload the LAR file containing exported in step 3
+5. Upload the LAR file containing the exported page template from step 3

-6. The Page Template now can be imported normally to this new environment.
+The page template can now be imported normally to this new environment.

 ### User Groups [](id=lp-6-1-ugen12-user-groups-0)